-

 Re-baptism is only encouraged for those who lack confidence in their initial decision to be baptized.
 These reasons can vary but usually consist of making that decision for the wrong reasons: If you felt pressured by friends or family, if you did it out of guilt or if you feel that you decision was not made for the right reasons.
 Baptism should be a personal decision of obedience to Jesus’ saving grace in your life.
 Scripture teaches that anyone who has fallen into sin after being baptized should confess and repent of that sin, making re-baptism unnecessary.

-Surrendering your life to Jesus and being baptized is the most important decisions you will make.
-Because of that, we want you to be confident in the step you are taking.
-You are ready to be baptized if you believe that Jesus is the son of God, that he died on the cross for your sins, and if you are ready to surrender your life to him and his leadership, than baptism is your best next step!
+Surrendering your life to Jesus and being baptized is one of the most important decisions you’ll ever make.
+That’s why we want you to feel confident and clear about the step you’re taking.
+You’re ready to be baptized if you believe Jesus is the Son of God, that He died for your sins, and you’re ready to surrender your life to Him and follow His leadership.
+If that’s where your heart is, then baptism is your best next step!

 The leaders at 1C are responsible to God for what we teach.
 Our heart is to lead people to lives of godliness and growth in Jesus Christ.
 We believe that baptism was an ordinance of the New Testament church.
 Everyone who accepted Christ was baptized.
 As a modern-day Church seeking to return to Biblical standards, 1C’s leadership feels we should “do what they did” and “teach what they taught” in scripture.
 Baptism is too important to be compromised.
 We realize not everyone agrees regarding its importance, but we are called to lead the best way we know how.
 We believe that people who call 1C home should hold an elevated view of baptism.